 “No, you don’t understand,” she’d scoff.
 And I didn’t.

+One day, my boss asked if I would housesit for her.
+I obliged, seeing it as the perfect opportunity to explore depression in a new venue.
 The first time I put the key into her front door, I did it with the reverence reserved for someone who had succeeded where I had not.
 “This isn’t mine to touch,” I thought.
 “Not even with my eyes.”
 I decided the only chair I would allow myself to sit in was the one by the front door.
 Right next to her umbrella.
 Yeah, that felt right.

 Her home was an old English Tudor, which are known for their dark hallways and creepy wood floors.
 It’s as if they’re supposed to feel haunted.
 But this one felt different.
 The spookiness somehow felt more authentic.
 I was already regretting my decision to housesit.